pantata/prusaslicer-settings-flashforge-AD5X/README_en.md

 # Flashforge AD5X PrusaSlicer Settings

-Configuration package for PrusaSlicer for the **Flashforge AD5X** 3D printer.
+Configuration package for PrusaSlicer for the **Flashforge AD5X** 3D printer with **[ZMOD](https://github.com/ghzserg/zmod)** module installed.

 ## 📋 Contents

-This repository contains a complete configuration for printing on the Flashforge AD5X printer using PrusaSlicer software.
+This repository contains a complete configuration for printing on the Flashforge AD5X printer with ZMOD module using PrusaSlicer software.

 ### What's in `AD5X_PrusaSlicer_config_bundle.ini`